-HealthFirst is pleased to launch our new Foil Survival Blankets and HealthFirst Resuscitation Face Shield Key Rings.
+HealthFirst is pleased to launch two new First Aid kit essentials; Foil Survival Blankets and HealthFirst Resuscitation Face Shield Key Rings.
 These have been carefully researched to provide you with two simple, lightweight aids for your rucksack, handbag or First Aid Kit to enhance the First Aid care that you can give to your family, friends, colleagues or others.

 Foil Survival Blankets

 We have all seen them wrapped around trembling, triumphant marathon runners like the capes of a gilded superhero but what do they actually do?